ShrutiRamaswamy/practical-react-codevolution/README.md

 # practical-react-codevolution
-My practice of Practical React with Codevolution videos.
+My practice of Practical React with Codevolution.